-James Elisha TanetiDirector of the Syngman Rhee Global Mission Center for Christian Education and Assistant Professor of World Christianity
+James Elisha TanetiDirector of the Syngman Rhee Global Mission Center and Assistant Professor of World Christianity

 Our students learn from and develop relationships with our highly regarded faculty, many of whom are globally recognized as leading experts in their field of study.